THOR: Tool-Integrated Hierarchical Optimization via RL for Mathematical Reasoning: Methodology

 \subsubsection{Cold Start}

 We initialize our model with a cold start procedure \citep{guo2025deepseek}, utilizing the dataset $\mathcal{D}_{SFT}$ generated by TIRGen.
-This initial stage is designed to teach the fundamental patterns of tool invocation, which is particularly important for reasoning models, as they often struggle to invoke code before a cold start.
-During this stage, we directly perform supervised fine-tuning on the base model $\tilde{\pi}_{\theta}$ with the loss function as follows:
+The primary objective of this stage is to equip the model with the fundamental patterns of tool invocation.
+This initial training is crucial, as reasoning models often struggle to invoke code effectively before a cold start.
+To this end, we perform supervised fine-tuning on the base model $\tilde{\pi}_{\theta}$ with the loss function as follows:

 where $T$ is the length of response.
 In this way, we obtained the policy model $\pi_{\theta}$ after the cold start.